bensonlabs/bensonlabs.github.io/fixes/2025-10-25-domain-trust-reset.md

 The machine has lost its trust relationship with the domain controller, preventing domain logins.

 Environment
-Windows 10/11 — local administrator access required.
+Windows 10/11 — LAPS local administrator access required.

 Fix
 Log in with a local admin account and re-establish trust with PowerShell: